Bizen, Japan: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types A and B. Ensure that you pick the necessary kind.
-The majority of adapters that you can buy are simply plugs and expect your electronics to change the voltage themselves.
-If your electronics can't do that they could get destroyed.
-This one should be sufficient for most places.
+A plug adapter that supports outlet types A and B. Be sure to pick the necessary kind.
+Many adapters on sale are simply plug changers and require your electronics to change the voltage themselves.
+If yours can't do that they could burn up.
+This one works in most countries.

-If you visit a temple, such as Amazu Shrine, wear:
+If you check out a temple, such as Amazu Shrine, wear:

 If you see the Bizen Pottery Art Museum, wear museum-appropriate clothing and take: